yochannah/carpentries.org/_posts/2020/08/2020-08-25-Report-from-the-Mega-Coderefinery-workshop.md

-- We are worried about trolls in our Zoom meetings, but that is because the Zoom mechanics is many-to-many, while for a public meeting you need a one-to-many mechanic where learners can't interact with each other.
+- We are worried about trolls in our Zoom meetings, but that is because the Zoom mechanics is many-to-many, while for a public meeting you need a one-to-many mechanic where learners cannot interact with each other.
 Streaming provides this mechanic, at a loss of interactivity.
 In principle, it can co-exist with breakout rooms.